-(LAHSA) as an independent, Joint Powers Authority.
-LAHSA's primary role is to coordinate the effective and efficient utilization of Federal and local funding
+Services Authority (LAHSA) as an independent, joint powers authority.
+LAHSA's primary role is to coordinate the effective and efficient utilization

-families and individuals in Los Angeles County.
-LAHSA coordinates and manages over $243 million annually in Federal, State, County and City funds
+homeless families and individuals in Los Angeles County.
+LAHSA coordinates and manages over $243 million annually in federal, state, county,

-for programs that provide shelter, housing and services to homeless persons in Los Angeles City and County.
+and city funds for programs that provide shelter, housing, and services to homeless persons in Los Angeles City and County.

 assist homeless persons achieve independence and stability in permanent housing.
 Our partner agencies provide a continuum of programs ranging from